LocationTumalo, United States

 Structural EngineerElemental Engineering llc

-From the architect.
+Text description provided by the architects.
 This residence sits on a remote 10 acre site comprised of Sage & Juniper trees in Central Oregon.
 Conceived as two simple cubes in the landscape, one box for sleeping and one for living, the structure offers two distinct means of interaction with the landscape.
 The sleeping box is low & burrowed into earth, while the living box floats above, hovering just at treetop level.
 East & South orientations are exploited for views as well as passive solar orientation of the home.

 Exterior materials were chosen for durability against the extreme climate and risk for forest fire.
 All rainwater will be harvested & stored for landscaping or firefighting purposes.
 The pool provides an additional margin of wildfire safety as a usable body of water on the remote site.